Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 Summary
 -------

-Much "big data" of interest to social scientists is text: tweets, Facebook posts, corporate emails, and the news of the day.
-However, the meaning of these documents is buried beneath the ambiguities and noisiness of the informal, inconsistent ways by which humans communicate with each other.
+Many of the new sources of data that are of interest to social scientists is text: tweets, Facebook posts, corporate emails, and the news of the day.
+However, the meaning of these documents is buried beneath the ambiguities and noisiness of the informal, inconsistent ways by which humans communicate with each other and traditional data analysis methods do not work with text data directly.
 Despite attempts to formalize the meaning of text data through asking users to tag people, apply metadata, or to create structured representations, these attempts to manually curate meaning are often incomplete, inconsistent, or both.